Theo Dodds

 About the Therapist

-I also work with people both before and after neurodiversity diagnoses.
-Pre-diagnosis, I support untangling experiences, traits, and patterns with acceptance and curiosity, especially during long wait times and the uncertainty of wondering, “Am I neurodivergent?”
-Post-diagnosis, I support clients with the reality of a diagnosis.
-Whether validating, confusing, overwhelming, unreal, or all of the above, together, we explore what the diagnosis means, how to care for unique needs, and how to develop compassionate strategies making daily life more manageable and aligned.
+I remain alongside people both before and after neurodiversity diagnoses.
+Pre-diagnosis, I assist in untangling experiences, traits, and patterns through acceptance and curiosity, particularly during long wait times and periods of uncertainty.
+Post-diagnosis, I accompany clients through integrating a diagnosis—whether feeling validating, confusing, overwhelming, unreal, or mixed—exploring meaning, identifying care needs, and shaping daily rhythms in ways feeling sustainable and gently resourcing.

-Part of my work includes supporting people experiencing addictive tendencies, including cycles of use, lapse, and relapse.
-I approach this area with care, curiosity, and a commitment to de-stigmatisation, recognising these patterns as often intertwined with nervous system regulation, trauma, and unmet needs.
-Addictive behaviours frequently show up within queer and neurodivergent experiences, especially where safety, belonging, or regulation have been limited.
-My practice offers space to explore these patterns without shame, focusing on understanding function, strengthening self-compassion, and supporting choice and agency.
+Part of my practice includes being with individuals experiencing addictive tendencies, including cycles of use, lapse, and relapse.
+I approach this offering with care, curiosity, and a strong commitment to de-stigmatisation, recognising these patterns as intertwining with nervous system regulation, trauma, and unmet needs.
+Clients strengthen choice and psycho-agency, cultivating self-trust and increasing capacity for responding rather than reacting.

-I am passionate about creating a space where the neurodiverse and LGBTQIA+ community can unmask, breathe, grow, and be seen without apology.
-My intention is to offer a supportive, affirming environment supporting deeper self-understanding, building self-compassion, and moving toward a path feeling authentically yours.
+I care deeply about creating a space where neurodivergent and LGBTQIA+ people can unmask, breathe, rest, and be seen without apology.
+My intention is to offer an affirming setting, validating lived experience, and inviting deeper self-understanding, self-compassion, and living a life feeling manageable, aligned, and authentically yours.

 - Bi- | Pansexual